apache/systemds/beginners-guide-keras2dml.md

 Keras2DML converts a Keras specification to DML through the intermediate Caffe2DML module.
 It is designed to fit well into the mllearn framework and hence supports NumPy, Pandas as well as PySpark DataFrame.

-First, install SystemML and other dependencies for the below demo:
+First, install SystemDS and other dependencies for the below demo:

 ```
 pip install systemml keras tensorflow